Jianxuan-Lei/Jianxuan-Lei.github.io/_posts/2022-11-19-life-course.md

 ### Cumulative advantages and disadvantages
 Dannefer (2020) defines cumulative advantages and disadvantages as the systemic tendency for interindividual divergence in a given characteristic to increase with the passage of time.
 The author makes a quite strong statement that "processes generating tendencies toward cumulative advantages and disadvantages ... are inherent, law-like features of social life", since they are "a standard part of the operation of society." (p.
 1251).

-Some seminar participants have a problem with this statement, as they have seen many things changed and improved over time.
+Some seminar participants had a problem with this claim, as they had seen many things changed and improved over time (e.g., women's social, economic, and political right).
+Some other participants, including one of Dannerfer's advisee, defended this statement by emphasizing the typical ways human psychology tends to work (e.g., typifying and labeling).
+From the principle of constrained choices, I think both groups are correct.

 ### Work identity